 I will work with you at your pace, it is you who knows what it is that hurts, and what experiences are inside.
-It is my role to accept you as you are, accept and explore your experiences with you.
+It is my role to accept you as you are, accept and to formulate a way of helping you.
 My aim is to be attuned, engaged and present in your session.

 I will work closely with you, to ensure you are getting the most from your therapy, and going in the direction you want, so you can gain more control over your life.